Types of Aviation Safety Culture

 5 – Chart to Monitor Adaptability

 Your organization’s ability to adapt to change is a significant marker of overall safety culture.
-By adapt, we are talking about responding to changes in the operational environment.
+By adapting, we are talking about responding to changes in the operational environment.
 Two great charts to monitor adaptability are:

 - On time corrective actions closure percentage chart; and